 Need to get most of the stuff below?
 Read about it here.

 • live in any location - metro, regional, rural and even remote.
 Are you a physical therapist who lives outside our cities and would like some work?
 We really want to hear from you.

-• have a minimum of a Certificate IV in Massage Therapy from a reputable RTO.
-Here is our list.
+• have a minimum of a Diploma in Massage or similar from a reputable RTO.